 For many people, the word "barbecue" means anything cooked on the grill.
-But for aficionados of the real thing, "barbecue" means foods cooked slowly on a grill or in a smoker so that they tenderize and take on the flavour of wood smoke.
-When we talk about barbecue, we mean slow-cooked food.
+But for aficionados of the real thing, "barbecue" refers to foods cooked slowly on a grill or in a smoker, allowing them to tenderise and absorb the distinctive flavour of wood smoke.
+When we talk about barbecue, we mean slow-cooked food that highlights traditional techniques and flavours.

 The difference between grilled and smoked/barbecued food is as follows:-